ChelmsfordBeer/html-pdf-node-core/README.md

 **Note:** This plugin will convert html page or public URL into PDF.
 This will work with Node.js
 =======

+## Goal

+The goal fo this fork is to make use of pupeteer-core instead of pupeteer

 ## Installation

 ```sh